 Travel is in the blood of Natalia and Irina Strozzi.
 Together they have visited almost every continent on the globe and just recently were the guests of honour at an event in the Middle East as part of a celebration of women.
 It was a region they had never been to before and they were surprised by the reaction their arrival prompted.
 “We have visited everywhere from Japan to India and Russia to China but the Gulf was the last location we had yet to frequent ourselves with.

 “Visiting Bahrain was a real pleasure and both Irina and I were amazed at the reception we received.
-The people were hospitable and keen to engage us about our ancestry.
+The people were hospitable and keen to engage us with our ancestry.
 The region is filled with such beautiful history and culture.
 In many ways, the Italian way of life – close family, love of good food and a tradition of wonderful hospitality – is very similar to the Arab way so we share a lot of common ground in this respect.

 “Naturally our association with the Mona Lisa was the biggest talking point”.